 Edition of 250 | $11,400

 Together with ClockClock editions, A million Times editions form the larger kinetic clock art series by the artist collaborative "Humans since 1982."
 The artworks in this series each utilize fundamental minimalist forms, the seriality of conceptual art, and kinetic motion.

 ClockClock and A million Times editions bring functional objects that are equal parts high design, technical innovation, and fine art to residential & commercial spaces.
 The works allow lovers of design and kinetic art to enjoy creations by an international design team that has created awe-inspiring public art commissions such as A million Times at Changi (Singapore), which features 504 identical clock faces in motion.

-We are happy to introduce you to Humans since 1982 for any commission inquiries or A million Times purchases.
-Email Kirk directly.
+We are happy to be your US contact for any Humans since 1982 commission inquiries or A million Times purchases.
+Please call or email us.

 Humans since 1982 is a interdisciplinary art and design team based in Stockholm, Sweden.
 They were established in 2009 by Bastian Bischoff (b.
 1982, Germany) and Per Emanuelsson (b.
 1982, Sweden).
 The studio is co-owned with engineer David Cox (b.
 1983, Australia).
 Humans since 1982 is also comprised of international programmers, designers, and technicians who collaborate on projects from inception to installation.